GodsBoss/shape-shift/README.md

   without hassle.
 - Sprite atlas.
 - Move all type-specific grid object logic out of the Play class.
+- Generify effects and add more!
+- Generify victory condition(s).

 Thank you!
 ==========